What is a special purpose acquisition company (SPAC)?

 The new company is named Virgin Galactic Holdings, and its shares trade on the New York Stock Exchange under the SPCE ticker.

-Trading or investing in a SPAC
+Trading in a SPAC

-You can trade or invest in a SPAC in the same way you would any other company.
+You can trade in a SPAC in the same way you would any other company.
 A SPAC is after all, just a publicly traded shell company.
 This means that while it doesn’t have any operations itself, the SPAC has been set up with purpose of acquiring an operating company that will hopefully perform well in the public market.

-Trading or investing in an IPO
+Trading in an IPO

 Trade a grey market